 Most new mom asks “can babies be allergic to green beans?”.
 Feeding a baby is in different stages, starting from breastfeeding to formula and then to solid foods.
 You provide your baby with solid foods when they are about 6 months old but some babies develop allergies towards these foods.
 Allergies shouldn’t be new; after all, your baby might have encounter one during formula feeding.
 Many parents feed their babies green beans when it’s time for solid food feeding, but some parents are afraid of the green bean allergy in babies.

-Green beans are from the same family as peanuts (which is a well-known allergen), so there is a tendency your baby gets any of the symptoms below after eating it.
+Green beans are from the same family as peanuts (which is a well-known allergen), so there is a tendency for your baby to get green bean allergy symptoms after eating it.
 Studies have shown green beans is one of the solid food parents deem fit for feeding their baby immediately after six months or less.
-However, to answer some parents’ questions that ask, can babies be allergic to green beans?
+However, to answer some parents’ ask, “can babies be allergic to green beans?
 The answer is yes.

 Babies can get allergic reactions to green beans and break into hives, vomit, and even have diaper rash.
 So, therefore, parents should take note of green beans as possible allergens.
 For some babies who are allergic to soy, they may also be allergic to green beans; this is because soy and green beans are of the same family, which means babies can react to them easily.